Frequently Asked Questions

 Committees meet to evaluate completed applications following the deadline.
 Some programs will begin sending decisions within 2-3 weeks of a deadline, while others that may have pending audition dates, interviews or call-back dates may have extended release dates.
 Most programs will have notified their applicants by mid-March with the exception of the final round for Advertising.

 When will I know about my scholarship package?

 All candidates who are admitted are automatically considered for scholarships.
 No additional application or paperwork is required for consideration.
-Admitted candidates who are given awards will be notified usually within a week following an offer of admission.
+Admitted candidates who are given awards will be notified usually within a week following an offer of admission if not sooner.

 As an international applicant, do I qualify for scholarships and assistantships?

 Yes.
 International applicants who are admitted are given the same consideration for awards and assistantships.